 Students must sign a Financial Responsibility Agreement (FRA) prior to enrolling in classes each semester.
 The FRA is a student’s promise to take financial responsibility for payment of his or her account.

-The eCheck option is a fast and convenient method to pay the tuition bill directly from a personal checking account drawn on a U.S. Bank.
+The eCheck option is a fast and convenient method to pay the tuition statement directly from a personal checking account drawn on a U.S. bank.
 There is no charge to pay by eCheck.
 Credit card payments (Visa, MasterCard, Discover, or American Express) are also accepted.
-A Convenience Fee will be charged for credit card payments.
+A 1.5% convenience fee will be charged for credit card payments.

 If students want to mail a check, a payment stub may be printed and mailed with the payment to Penn State.
-The payment must be postmarked by the due date on the student’s bill to avoid a late fee.
+The payment must be received and posted to the student’s account by the due date on the student’s statement (22nd of the month) to avoid a late fee.
 Please allow five to seven business days for processing after the payment is received.

 Are payment plans available?

-Penn State offers a deferred payment plan, which allows students to pay over a period of three months with payments of one-third of the semester charges.
-Fall semester payment due dates are in August, September, and October.
-Spring semester due dates are in December, January, and February.
-A $45 non-refundable fee covers all administrative costs.
+Penn State offers an Installment Payment Plan every semester.
+Enrollment in the plan allows students/authorized payers to pay 1/3 of the semester charges (tuition, fees, room and meals, if applicable) each month, over a period of three months.
+Fall semester payment due dates are typically in August, September, and October.
+Spring semester due dates are typically in December, January, and February.
+There is a $45 non-refundable enrollment fee per semester, which covers administrative costs.
+The payments can be made with eCheck or credit card (Visa, MasterCard, Discover, or American Express).

 What if a student has additional student aid?